-- The Virgin Mary - A costume for an adult, this includes a long white robe with full sleeves and matching light blue belt and shawl.
-It comes in one size and is available for $25.
+- The Virgin Mary - A costume for an adult, this includes a long white robe with full sleeves, matching light blue belt and shawl, and a white veil.
+It comes in one size and is available for $35.
 Carrying a baby doll in swadling clothes is an easy prop to add to this outfit.

 - Jesus - An adult-sized costume that includes a full-length white long-sleeved robe and long red sash that is worn across the body and over one shoulder.
 This one size costume, which fits a chest up to 46", is $35.
 Complete the outfit with bare feet or sandals and an optional wig and beard.

-- Shepherd - This children's costume includes a long brown robe, contrasting mantle and vest, and a rope belt.
-It comes in children's medium (8-10) and large (10-12) sizes for $60.
+- Shepherd - This children's costume includes a long green robe and a contrastin belt and head scarf.
+It comes in children's sizes small (4-6), medium (8-10) and large (10-12) sizes for $60.
 Add a shepherd's crook to complete the ensemble.

 - Moses - This adult-sized costume includes a long-sleeved cream-colored gown, a short-sleeved robe in a contrasting ornage color, and a rope belt.
 It comes in one adult size for $23.
 It does not include sandals, the tablet props, or the optional wig and beard.

 A wide variety of Old Testament costumes, including Jesus, Mary, Joseph, Moses, apostles, and more, can be ordered from Garb the World.
 These options are all custom-made and will require some measurements to be taken and color choices to be made at the time the order is placed.